matakshay/AI_Music_Generator/README.md

 <h2 id="musicology"> Music Theory </h2>
 <p align="justify">
 The Concise Oxford Dictionary defines music as "the art of combining vocal or instrumental sounds (or both) to produce beauty of form, harmony, and expression of emotion".
 In simpler terms, music can be thought of comprising of a basic element - Note.
 A note essentially represents the pitch of the music at that point in time.
 Notes are a discretization of musical phenomena, and are often regarded as the building blocks of music.
 Pitch can be roughly realised to be correlated with the frequency of the sound, but in essence is more of an abstract property, which depends on the perception of person hearing it.
-It is often represented with capital letters - A, B, C, D, E, F, G. These letter names can also be modified by using two accidentals - # (the shap sign, which raise a note by half-step) and ♭(the flat sign, which lowers it by half-step).
+It is often represented with capital letters - A, B, C, D, E, F, G. These letter names can also be modified by using two accidentals - # (the shap sign, which raises a note by half-step) and ♭(the flat sign, which lowers it by half-step).
 <br>
 Each Note also has certain other characteristics namely - Offset (the length of time from the start of a piece when the note is played) and Duration (the time for which the note is held).
 If there are no periods of silence in the music and no occurrences of two notes being played together, then the offset of a note is effectively the sum of the previous durations.
 <br>